Ace95/transferlearning_AIDay/README.md

 x = Dense (512,activation='relu')(x)
 preds = Dense(2,activation='softmax')(x)
 model = Model(inputs=starting_model.input,outputs=preds)
 ```

-(Note that number of neurons in the last layer, "preds", depends on the number of classes you want to detect!).
+Note that number of neurons in the last layer, "preds", depends on the number of classes you want to detect.
 After doing that we set the all the layers but the top ones as non-trainable and finally we can re-train our top layers and save our model as "new_pokemon_model.h5".